wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 0. At <a target="_blank" href="https://portal.azure.com/">
    https://portal.azure.com</a>

-0. Click the "wheel" icon for Portal Settings:
+0. Click the "wheel" icon at the top for Portal Settings:

 0. PROTIP: If you wear glasses on video calls, reduce glare by clicking "Black" for the dark theme.
 You may not like the putrid yellow font associated with High Contrast: